Is Oktoberfest Suitable for Families?

 Riesenrad (Ferris Wheel)

-All agesThe iconic Ferris wheel offers amazing views over the festival grounds and Munich.
+All agesThe Ferris wheel gives you a clear view over the festival grounds and Munich from the top.
 Suitable for all ages.

 Toboggan Slide